metabase/metabase/docs/administration-guide/data-permissions.md

 ### Granular access

-__Granular access__ allows administrators to explicitly select tables or schemas within a database.
+__Granular access__ allows administrators to explicitly set access to tables or schemas within a database.
 In practice, this means that:

 - If a new table gets added to this database in the future, the group won't get access to that new table.
 An administrator would need to explicitly grant access to that table.
 - Saved questions based on tables the group doesn’t have access to won’t show up in the list of saved questions.